Rahul-satav/Amazing-Games/README.md

-# 20+ Web Projects With Vanilla JavaScript
+# 20+ Web Projects With Pintya JavaScript

 Copyrights To Rahul Satav 2020